-Pinjore Gardens is a 17th century Mughal Garden is something no one would want to miss.
+Pinjore Gardens is a 17th century Mughal Garden that is something no one would want to miss.
 Its beauty in the greenery, fountains, and flowers is amazing.

 Elante is one of the most popular and most visited malls in Chandigarh.
 The mall is known as the second-largest mall in North India.
 Food court, multi-plexes, and entertainment zones and many international and national brands can be found here.

 Tagore theatre is a place to enjoy some intense plays and cultural programs.
 Many budding artists and performers perform at this theatre that has been named after the Nobel Laureate Rabindranath Tagore.

-One must book a flight for Chandigarh International Airport in order to explore the city.
+One must book a flight for Chandigarh International Airport (IXC) in order to explore the city.
 The airport receives direct and connecting flights from Delhi, Mumbai, Kolkata and Bengaluru, and abroad.
 From the airport, one may use the local transport to travel in the city and reach the top tourist destinations.
 You can travel with the following airlines via their direct flights to Chandigarh.

 Trains from almost every part of the country arrive at Chandigarh railway station.
 Kalka Shatabdi, Chandigarh Express, Paschim Express, are a few popular trains on which one may reserve a seat to reach Chandigarh.
 From the railway station, one may take a taxi or a bus to reach the desired location in Chandigarh.
 You can consider traveling by the following direct trains.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here